Giving Encouragement

 Learn to Comfort

 When someone near you is struggling deeply, or even just having a bad day, it can be very disarming.
+Some of us even have strangers share their deep burdens with us.
 We don't know what to say and fear saying the wrong thing.
 As a result we often don't say anything.
-But acknowledging the pain of others is an important aspect of healthy relationships, community and culture.
+However, acknowledging the pain of others is an important aspect of healthy relationships, community and culture.